Assistant Library Director - Grade 20

 3. Minimum Qualifications

 3.1.
 Education and Experience: Master’s degree in library science and a minimum of 3 years of library experience with 2 years of management/supervisory experience.
 Preference will be given to an ALA-accredited Master’s degree.
-Proficiency in public contact work, computer skills, and occasional operation of a larger vehicle.
+Proficiency in public contact work and computer skills.

 4. Required Knowledge, Skills, and Abilities